Areas of Expertise: Forensic science and crime

 Following a short spell in industry, Mike joined the Forensic Science Unit at the University of Strathclyde in 1991 as a short course tutor.
 In this position he developed CPD and research courses in forensic chemistry and delivered them as far afield as North and South America, Asia and many countries in Europe.
 Following permanent appointment at Strathclyde, and progressing through lecturing and senior lecturing posts, he became the Reader of Forensic Science and Director of the Forensic Science Unit in 2000.

 In 2001, Mike joined Anglia Ruskin University as Professor of Forensic Science and Head of the Department of Forensic Science.
-Mike became Deputy Dean for Research and External Income in the Faculty of Science and Engineering in 2014 and Interim Pro-Vice Chancellor (Research) in March 2019.
+Mike became Deputy Dean for Research and External Income in the Faculty of Science and Engineering in 2014 and was interim PVC (Research) from March, 2019 until September, 2019.

 Mike has also contributed to a UK-IERI funded project around the development of mobile ad hoc networks.